TutorialStudyMite

 4 * * * *

-Placeholder function is called to check if queen can be placed in first column, however since queen in first row is placed in column 1, therefore queen 2, cannot be placed there, hence 0 = false is returned to the calling function.
+The placeholder function is called to check if the queen can be placed in the first column; however, since the queen in the first row is placed in column 1, queen 2 cannot be placed there, hence 0 = false is returned to the calling function.

-We now check if queen 2 can be placed in next column i.e col = 2.
-Since there is threat of diagonal attack from queen 1, hence value returned is 0 = false, thus queen 2 still not being placed.
+We now check if queen 2 can be placed in the next column, i.e., col = 2.
+Since there is a threat of a diagonal attack from queen 1, the value returned is 0 = false, so queen 2 is still not placed.

-Step 3: Since all queens are not yet placed, we move to the next iteration to place queen in third row.
-Hence, function call is row = 3 and n = 4.**
+Step 3: Since all queens are not yet placed, we move to the next iteration to place the queen in the third row.
+Hence, the function call is row = 3 and n = 4.

 1 2 3 4